Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Isometric Tensor Network States

 We note that it is possible for isoTNSs in 2D to have a different arrangement in the direction of isometries that does not look like Fig.~\ref{fig:isoTN2}d.
 An example is when columns $A$, $B$ are not contracted to isometries pointing only toward the orthogonality center.
 As also pointed out in~\cite{haghshenas2019conversion}, the identity maps formed by the left and the right boundary are sufficient but not necessary condition for an isoTNS to have an orthogonality center.
 For our work, we choose the ``natural" arrangement in the sense that it is the direct generalization of MPSs by viewing each column of the TNSs as one site.
 In~\cite{haghshenas2019conversion}, columns of TNSs are turned into layers of unitaries as in quantum circuits, which corresponds roughly to the pattern as in Fig.~\ref{fig:isoTN2}d.
 All the work so far~\cite{haghshenas2019conversion,zaletel2020isometric,hyatt2019dmrg,zhang2020stability} consider a similar arrangement of isometries for numerical convenience.

 Aside from the previous attempts to generalize the canonical form of MPSs to PEPSs~\cite{perez2009canonical}, recently~\cite{evenbly2018gauge} proposes a different generalization of canonical form for cyclic tensor networks by gauge fixing.
-The proposed weighted trace gauge condition (WTG) requires the left and right boundary matrices~\footnote{The bond environment $\gamma^{ij}_{i'j'}$ is defined through the contraction of $\braket{\psi|\psi}$ leaving the indices connected to the bond open.
-The left and right boundary matrices are defined as $(\rho_L)^{i}_{i'} = \sum_{k,j,j'}\sigma_{kj} \sigma_{kj'}\gamma^{ij}_{i'j'}$, and $(\rho_R)^{j}_{j'} = \sum_{k,i,i'}\sigma_{ik} \sigma_{i'k}\gamma^{ij}_{i'j'}$.} to be \emph{proportional} to identity $\mathbb{1}$, for all the virtual bonds.
-For acyclic networks, the WTG condition is equivalent to the canonical form condition.
-However, for general cyclic networks, the WTG condition is a weaker condition than the isometric condition.
-Since WTG condition is only a gauge fixing which does not change the overall states, it can be applied on all states.
+The proposed weighted trace gauge condition (WTG) requires the left and right boundary matrices to be \emph{proportional} to identity $\mathbb{1}$ for all the virtual bonds. \rewrite{}{We briefly review the definition of WTG in Appendix~{\ref{appendix: WTG}}.} For acyclic networks, the WTG condition is equivalent to the canonical form condition.
+However, for general cyclic networks, the WTG condition is a weaker condition than the isometric condition, since WTG condition is only a gauge fixing which does not change the overall states.
 TNSs in canonical form defined with WTG is the same manifold of general TNSs.
 In contrast, isoTNSs restricted the states and are sub-manifold of the general TNSs.
 Notice that applying WTG to isoTNSs results in the $\Gamma-\Lambda$ form~\cite{vidal2003efficient,vidal2004efficient}.
 The isometric condition is still satisfied by combining the bond tensors and the site tensors.